 The events are not followed up.

-Missing time for implementation.
+Insufficient time for implementation.

-Missing application opportunities for new knowledge.
+Insufficient application opportunities for the new knowledge.

 How can you support transfer security online?